Volunteer Programs in Palestine

 Undoubtedly, the political situation in the region is extremely complicated.
-Volunteers in Palestine and Gaza will quickly begin to realize that there are many sides to many arguments.Photo credit: jmerelo
+Volunteers in the Palestinian territories will quickly begin to realize just how deep this historical conflict runs.

 Refugees and Human Rights

-Palestine and Gaza have numerous NGOs working on improving the conditions of refugees and promoting human rights.
-As a volunteer, you could either choose to combine this project with studies as part of a service learning project, or work directly with an NGO to assist in their mission.
+The Palestinian territories of Gaza and the West Bank have numerous NGOs working on improving the conditions of refugees and promoting human rights.
+As a volunteer, you could either choose to combine this project with studies as part of a service-learning project or work directly with an NGO to assist in their mission.

 As a foreigner you are likely to be noticed and many people will call to you as you walk around.
 This is almost always friendly and well-intentioned although you should be cautious at night, as in any city.
 Common sense goes a long way.

 Women should be aware that they may attract unwanted attention on the street.
-Generally this is good-natured (if overly hopeful) and being polite but firm is the best solution.
+Generally, this is good-natured and being polite but firm is the best solution.
 It is important to remember that agreeing to meet someone of the opposite sex for coffee or tea may seem rather casual to western sensibilities, but can mean the beginning of a serious relationship in Middle Eastern cultures.
-If you are unsure invite a friend along to ensure there is no misunderstanding.
+If you are unsure, invite a friend along to avoid misunderstandings.

 Establishing and maintaining good relationships with your colleagues and friends is central to getting things done in Palestine.
 Difficulties can be improved by good relationships.

 Be sensitive about taking pictures of people in Muslim and Orthodox Jewish areas and take care not to photograph military or police personnel or installations.
 Show respect at places of worship - take off your shoes.
-Women should not enter a mosque without covering their heads.
+Women should not enter a mosque without covering their hair.
 The Arab culture is a very modest culture.
-Women should not wear shorts or tank-tops in public.
+Women should not wear shorts or tank tops in public.
 Public displays of affection are frowned upon by orthodox Jews and Muslims alike.

-For the most up to date information, the U.S. State Department's travel alerts for Israel, the West Bank, and Gaza is one of the most trusted sources.
+For the most up-to-date information, visit the U.S. State Department's travel advisory page for updates on the situation in Israel, the West Bank, and Gaza.